Analog stick: Analog joysticks

-In 1982, Atari released a controller with a potentiometer-based analog joystick for their Atari 5200 home console.
+In 1982, Atari, Inc. released a controller with a potentiometer-based analog joystick for their Atari 5200 home console.
 However, its non-centering joystick design proved to be ungainly and unreliable due to the filing, alienating many consumers at the time.
 During that same year, General Consumer Electronics introduced the Vectrex, a vector graphics based system which used a self-centering analog joystick.
 It is possible for the joystick to be moved with the thumb, like a thumbstick.

 In 1985, Sega's third-person rail shooter game Space Harrier, released for the arcades, introduced an analog flight stick for movement.
 It could register movement in any direction as well as measure the degree of push, which could move the player character at different speeds depending on how far the joystick is pushed in a certain direction.

 Sega's analog Mission Stick was released for the Saturn console on September 29, 1995.
 On April 26, 1996, Sony released a potentiometer-based analog joystick for use in Flight-Simulation games.
 The Sony Dual Analog FlightStick featured twin analog sticks and was used in games such as Descent to provide a much greater degree of freedom than the typical digital joysticks of the day.